marrujojeremiah/TaskManagementSystem/README.md

 # Task Management System

-A simple Java-based Task Management System that allows users to create, manage, and track their tasks with priority and due dates.
+I made a simple Java-based Task Management System that allows users to create, manage, and track their tasks with priority and due dates.

+Brief Summary for Task Management System
+My project showcases Object-Oriented Programming (OOP) principles, including class creation, encapsulation, and method implementation.
+It demonstrates task management functionalities such as adding, updating, and displaying tasks, emphasizing practical application of Java basics and foundational programming concepts.

 ## Features